javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 }
 ```

-From the other side, using same functions `String/Number/Boolean` without `new` is a totally sane and useful thing.
+From the other side, using the same functions `String/Number/Boolean` without `new` is a totally sane and useful thing.
 They convert a value to the corresponding type: to a string, a number, or a boolean (primitive).

 This is totally valid:
 ```js